nauticalcalculator/nauticalcalculator.github.io/index.md

 Currently supported caclulations:

 # Celestial Navigation Calculators:
+## Compass Error from Amplitudes Observed on the Visible Horizon
+See the demo here.
+## Altitude Correction for Air Temperature
+## Table of Offsets
-## Length of a Degree of Latitude and Longitude
+## Latitude and Longitude Factors
-## Speed for Measured Mile and Speed, Time, and Distance
-## Distance of an Object by Two Bearings
+## Altitude Correction for Atmospheric Pressure
-## Distance of the Horizon
+## Altitude Factors & Change of Altitude
-## Distance by Vertical Angle Measured Between Sea Horizon and Top of Object Beyond Sea Horizon
-## Traverse Table
-## Geographic Range
+## Pub 229
-## Distance by Vertical Angle Measured Between Waterline at Object and Top of Object
-## Dip of Sea Short of the Horizon
+## Compass Error from Amplitudes Observed on the Celestial Horizon
-## Distance by Vertical Angle Measured Between Waterline at Object and Sea Horizon Beyond Object
-## Meridional Parts

-#
+## Meridian Angle and Altitude of a Body on the Prime Vertical Circle
+See the demo here.

 # Conversions Calculators:
 ## Chart Scales and Conversion for Nautical and Statute Miles
 ## Conversion for Meters, Feet and Fathoms